 Perhaps some fundamental confusion has been brought about by one-day cricket and Twenty20.
 In these formats runs are all that’s needed for victory.
 You certainly need runs in a Test, but wickets are the meaningful currency.
 If wickets aren’t falling in the longest format, you’re not actually getting any nearer a result and the whole spectator experience hinges on that.

 Declarations remain too common.
 In our opinion, a Test match should be about how many runs a team can score, not how many a team chooses to score.
-With swing and seam at Headingley, runs suddenly had more value.
+With swing and seam in that Pakistan v Australia Headingley match, runs suddenly had more value.
 Rather than being methodically amassed and stockpiled, they were sought out like a valuable commodity.
 Singles mattered, twos were vital and boundaries were priceless.
 With runs worth more, field settings were more important.
 Most importantly of all, bowlers were a source of entertainment, rather than mere conveyor belts bearing sustenance for the batsmen.

 When every aspect of the game has greater meaning, the viewing experience is intensified.